Little Sister/Big Sister Tie Ceremony

 Senior Appreciation Day

 After the Brunch, the seniors return to the IWHS campus where they are greeted by the cheers from the other classes.
-The Juniors, Sophomores, and Freshmen have completed a transformation of the first floor hallway the day before with numerous decorations and testimonials.
-The seniors are always blown away by the care and efforts that their fellow Shamrocks and parents have prepared for them.
-Their Little Sisters put on a skit in their honor and the president of each of the other classes presents them with a gift.
-The freshman class furnishes lunch for their Big Sisters and the day ends with a Talent Show.
-It is truly a great day which gives the seniors a heartfelt send-off.
+The underclassmen transform the first-floor hallway with numerous decorations and testimonials.
+The school assembles in the gym to welcome the seniors as they promenade through the gymnasium wearing their smart clothes and the highly-anticipated “high heels.”
+Little Sisters bring lunch for their Big Sisters and the day ends with a Talent Show.